matrix-org/matrix-spec-proposals/proposals/2845-thirdparty-api-phone.md

 We define the protocol `m.protocol.pstn` to be a standard protocol identifier for the PSTN, where users are identified by their telephone number.
-This protocol has exactly one field, `m.id.phone` which is the phone number as enertered by the user (as defined for phone number identifiers elsewhere in the Matrix spec).
+This protocol has exactly one field, `m.id.phone` which is the phone number as entered by the user (as defined for phone number identifiers elsewhere in the Matrix spec).

 Clients can assume that this protocol identifier can be used to reach phone